What is a hemicolectomy?

-A hemicolectomy is an operation where one section of the colon (large intestine) is removed.
-Some people who have this surgery may need a stoma - an opening on the surface of the abdomen connected to the bowel.
+A hemicolectomy is an operation where one side of the colon (large intestine) is removed.
+Some people who have this surgery may need a stoma — an opening on the surface of the abdomen connected to the bowel.

 Why is hemicolectomy performed?

 The usual reasons for hemicolectomy are bowel cancer, polyps, diverticulitis, inflammatory bowel disease or an abdominal injury.

 If you are going to have hemicolectomy you might need to take 'bowel prep' medicine.
 This is a type of laxative that empties your bowel for the procedure.
 You may need to be on a 'clear fluids' only diet prior to the procedure.
 If you’re asked to do this, plan for a quiet time the day or 2 before surgery.

 You will be asked to fast (not have anything to eat or drink) before surgery.